ibm-cloud-docs/openshift/openshift_storage_odf_sat.md

 1. Enable the `openshift-data-foundation` add-on.
 If you also want to deploy ODF and create your storage cluster from the CLI, you can specify the `"odfDeploy=true"` flag.
 If you want to override any of the default parameters, specify the `--param "key=value"` flag for each parameter you want to override.
 If you don't want to create your storage cluster when you enable the add-on, you can enable the add-on first, then create your storage cluster later by creating a CRD.

-    **Example command for deploying the ODF add-on only**:
+    Example command for deploying the ODF add-on only.
     ```sh
     ibmcloud oc cluster addon enable openshift-data-foundation -c <cluster_name> --version 4.7.0
     ```
     {: pre}

-    **Example command for deploying the ODF and creating a storage cluster while overriding the default parameter**:
+    Example command for deploying the ODF and creating a storage cluster while overriding the default parameter.

     ```sh
     ibmcloud oc cluster addon enable openshift-data-foundation -c <cluster_name> --version <version> --param "odfDeploy=true" --param "osdSize=500Gi" --param "monStorageClassName=<provider-storage-class>" --param "monStorageClassName=<provider-storage-class>"
     ```
     {: pre}

 1. Verify the add-on is in a `Ready` state.

     ```sh
     ibmcloud oc cluster addon ls -c <cluster_name>
     ```
     {: pre}

 1. Verify that the `ibm-ocs-operator-controller-manager-*****` pod is running in the `kube-system` namespace.

     ```sh
     oc get pods -A | grep ibm-ocs-operator-controller-manager
     ```